 - 8. Ethnobotany: Concept, scope and objectives - 9.
 Ethnobotany as an inter-disciplinary science.
 The relevance of Ethnobotany in the present context.
-Methodology of ethnobotanical studies a) Field work b) Herbarium c) Ancient literature d) Archaeological findings e) Temples and sacred groves and Beverages c) Ropes and Bindings materials d) Resins and oils e) Poisons as baits
+Methodology of ethnobotanical studies - a) Field work b) Herbarium c) Ancient literature d) Archaeological findings e) Temples and sacred groves - 10.
+Plants Vs. Tribal Life: a) Food plants and Food cycles b) Intoxicants and Beverages c) Ropes and Bindings materials d) Resins and oils e) Poisons as baits - 11.
+Role of ethno botany in modern medicine with special examples.